Jalil Zandi

 Jalil Zandi (جلیل زندی; 1951–2001) was a fighter pilot in the Islamic Republic of Iran Air Force (IRIAF) who served during all of the Iran–Iraq War.
-His combat record qualifies him as one of the most successful pilots of that conflict in air-to-air combat, as well as one of the best Iranian aces ever.
-It also made him the highest-scoring pilot in the history of the F-14 Tomcat.
+His combat record qualifies him as one of the most successful pilots of that conflict in air-to-air combat, as well as one of the most successful Iranian aces ever.
+It also made him the most successful pilot in the history of the F-14 Tomcat.